 6 141 S. Ct.
-1970 (2021).
+1970594 U.S. 1 (2021).

-framework to help agencies develop effective procedures and practices, when required or appropriate, for direct participation by PAS officials in the adjudication of individual cases.
+appropriate for the specific programs they administer.
+This Recommendation provides a framework to help agencies develop effective procedures and practices, when required or appropriate, for direct participation by PAS officials in the adjudication of individual cases.